Indicative conditionals: from three to four values: From three to four values

-In the previous section we have briefly seen how twist algebras can be used in order to provide algebraic semantics of our target logics.
-Not only this but, as the case of Cooper's logic has shown, they can also provide some insights on the structure of the algebraic counterparts corresponding to these systems.
-Now, the present approach consists in taking the opposite direction, namely, generalizing these twist constructions and studying the resulting logics. \\
+In the previous section we have seen how twist-algebras can be used in order to provide algebraic semantics of the logics of interest.
+Moreover, as the case of Cooper's logic has shown, they can also provide insight on the structure of the algebraic counterparts corresponding to these systems.
+In the present section we take the opposite direction, namely, we generalize the twist constructions and study the resulting logics. \\

-The only way in which we will extend the three-valued setting here is by adding a new truth-value $\bot$.
-Note that the overall strategy carried out in the twist semantics ultimately consists in identifying $\bv$ with $(0, 1)$, $\uv$ (from now on, $\top$) with $(1, 1)$ and $\tv$ with $(1, 0)$.
-But the operations that we have introduced in the corresponding twist structures also admit as argument the pair $(0, 0)$.
-Hence, this pair could be seen as corresponding to the new truth-value $\bot$ through the previous identification, that is, we can simply compute the tables for $(0, 0)$ in order to obtain new algebras and, as a result, new logics induced by these.
+We are going to extend the three-valued setting by adding a fourth truth-value $\bot$.
+We can informally understand the factors of twist-algebras as follows: the first can be viewed as a \emph{truth-sensor}, and the second as a \emph{falsity-sensor}.
+The overall strategy carried out in the twist semantics consists in identifying $\bv$ with $(0, 1)$, $\uv$ with $(1, 1)$ and $\tv$ with $(1, 0)$.
+In other words, $\bv$ is identified with `being detected by the falsity-sensor (only)', $\tv$ with `being detected by the truth-sensor (only)' and $\top$ with `being detected by both'.
+However, the twist operations also admit as argument the pair $(0, 0)$, which would correspond to `being detected neither by the truth nor the falsity sensors'.
+This pair can therefore be taken as the new truth-value $\bot$ through the previous identification: we can simply compute the tables for $(0, 0)$ in order to obtain new algebras and, as a result, new logics induced by these.
 In what follows, we let $A_4 := \{\bv, \bot, \top, \tv\}$.